 Capstone project with faculty supervision written in conjunction with CSL 552, CSL 553, and CSL 554.
 Does not require additional course enrollment.

-Content displayed from College Student Development (MA or MEd) on DePaul University Catalog
+Content displayed from College Counseling and Student Affairs (MA or MEd) on DePaul University Catalog

 2247 N. Halsted St.Chicago, IL 60614(773) firstname.lastname@example.org